oarap/gpdb/README.md

 ### Build GPDB without GPORCA
-Currently, GPDB is built with ORCA by default if ORCA libraries and headers are available in the enviroment.
+Currently, GPDB is built with ORCA by default so latest ORCA libraries and headers need to be available in the environment.
+[Build and Install](#buildOrca) the latest ORCA.

-If ORCA is not present in the system, configure requires `--disable-orca` flag to be set.
+If you want to build GPDB without ORCA, configure requires `--disable-orca` flag to be set.

 ```
 # Clean environment